The Rains of Castamere: Critical reception

 Writing for The A.V.
-Club, both David Sims and Emily VanDerWerff gave the episode an "A" grade.
+Club, both David Sims and Emily St. James gave the episode an "A" grade.
 Sims (writing for people who have not read the novels) expressed shock at the deaths of several main characters, writing, "I don’t think I’ve really processed what I just watched".
-VanDerWerff, who reviews the episodes for people who have read the novels, wrote "If [the reader] doesn’t terribly want to deal with the thought of the deaths of Catelyn and Robb, well, he or she can read that much more quickly.
+St. James, who reviews the episodes for people who have read the novels, wrote "If [the reader] doesn’t terribly want to deal with the thought of the deaths of Catelyn and Robb, well, he or she can read that much more quickly.
 Or he or she can read that much more slowly if there’s a need to process the emotions more fully.
 On TV, you can't really do that."
 Reviewing for Forbes, Erik Kain called the episode "one of the best episodes of HBO's dark drama yet", and noted "there was a deeper sense of tragedy knowing [Robb] also lost his unborn child".
 Sean Collins of the Rolling Stone also praised the episode, and commented on the unusual step the show took in ending one of its central conflicts.
 Sarah Hughes of The Guardian highlighted the decision to kill Talisa, writing that her "heartbreaking end was unbearable".

-“The Rains of Castamere“ is considered one of the most shocking and traumatic episodes in TV history.
-For its 65th anniversary, TV Guide picked "The Rains of Castamere" as the third best episode of the 21st century.
+"The Rains of Castamere" is considered one of the most shocking episodes in TV history.
+In 2018, TV Guide picked "The Rains of Castamere" as the third best episode of the 21st century.